yiisoft/proxy-middleware/README.md

 ]);
 ```

-The headers that are present in this list but missing in matching forwarded header group will be deleted from request
+The headers that are present in this list but missing in a matching forwarded header group will be deleted from request
-because they are potentially not secure and likely were not passed by proxy server.
+because they are potentially not secure and likely were not passed by a proxy server.

 For example, with default forwarded header groups' setup used as well: